-The long and strenuous climb to the Cabane d’Apitettaz features wonderful views of the glacial cirque, dominated by the Weisshorn, Zinalrothorn, Moming massif and the Moming glacier, at the head of the Arpitetta valley. (full description)
+The long and strenuous climb to the Cabane Arpitetta features wonderful views of the glacial cirque at the head of the Arpitetta valley, dominated by the Weisshorn, Zinalrothorn, Moming massif and the Moming glacier.

-This great hike ascends the Arpitetta Valley to the Cabane d’Arpitettaz, situated at the base of the Weisshorn's western face.
-Hikers making the steep climb to the hut are rewarded with glorious views of the large glacial cirque, dominated by the Weisshorn and Schalihorn to the east and the Zinalrothorn, Moming massif and Besso to the south.
+This great hike ascends the Arpitetta Valley to the Cabane Arpitetta, situated at the base of the Weisshorn's west face.
+Hikers making the steep climb to the hut are rewarded with glorious views of the large glacial cirque at the head of the Arpitetta Valley, dominated by the Weisshorn and Schalihorn to the east and the Zinalrothorn, Moming massif and Besso to the south.
 Two massive glaciers, the Moming and the Weisshorn spill down the flanks of the cirque.

-The trail now climbs steeply to the Lac d'Arpitetta with wonderful views of the Weisshorn, Schalihorn, Pointe Sud de Moming, the Zinalrothorn, Blanc de Moming and Besso, forming the east and south sides of the cirque at the head of the Arpitetta valley.
-To the south are views of the Pigne de la Le, the Grand Cornier, Dent Blanche and Pointe de Zinal rising along the west side of the Zinal Valley.
+Beyond the crossings the path climbs steeply to Lac d'Arpitetta with wonderful views of the Weisshorn, Schalihorn, Pointe Sud de Moming, the Zinalrothorn, Blanc de Moming and Besso, in the Arpitetta Valley.
+To the south are views of the Pigne de la Le, the Grand Cornier, Dent Blanche and Pointe de Zinal towering above the west side of the Zinal Valley.

 This is a long, strenuous hike best undertaken by hikers who are well acclimated and fit.
 The hike can be extended by returning to Zinal via Roc de la Vache.

 Other Hiking Regions in: